 DEFINITIONS: Any definitions listed in the following table apply to this document only.
-Shared Use Can be defined as more than one party using another party's facilities.
-Public Open Space Defined as an active playing field for structured sporting activities accessible to all members of the community and maintained by the City.
+Shared Use Can be defined as more than one party using another part facilities.
+Public Open Space Defined as an active playing field for structure activities accessible to all members of the commaintained by the City.
 Recreational and Community Facilities Includes playfields, hard-courts, and indoor and outdoor recreational amenities, community health and multipurpose spaces for general community use.